GNS3 Virtualbox : How to use Virtual Box Virtual Machine in GNS3 as Virtual Host

 - You can create different networking labs.

-- If you can have a powerful server, with multiple VMs you can install different application server on same server which is very economical.
+- If you can have a powerful server, with multiple VMs you can install different application servers on the same server which is very economical.

-Advantage of using virtualbox VM over other options is that you have the real real PC with OS of your choice with full control.
+The advantage of using VirtualBox VM over other options is that you have the real PC with OS of your choice with full control.
 Which is much more comfortable for some people.
-Following are the steps for connecting virtualbox with GNS3:
+Following are the steps for connecting VirtualBox with GNS3:

 - Create a Virtual Machine with Virtualbox

-For connecting GNS3 with virtualbox first you have a VM, so first create a virtual machine.
-If you don’t have any idea of creating virtual machine following video is very helpful for you:
+For connecting GNS3 with VirtualBox first you have a VM, so first create a virtual machine.
+If you don’t have any idea of creating a virtual machine following video is very helpful for you:

-Once VM is created it will appears in list of OS of your virtualbox.
+Once VM is created it will appear in list of OS of your VirtualBox.

 - Now open the GNS3 and click on Edit\Preferencesand then from VirtualBox VMsmenu clicking on new button for creating virtual host in gns3.